-Following a chain of unfortunate events in Maldives and India, losing everything he has from pirate thieves and shipwrecks, Ibn Battuta settled to go back to China alone.
+Following a chain of unfortunate events in Maldives and India, losing everything Ibn Battuta has from pirate thieves and shipwrecks, he settled to go back to China alone.

-Traveling Muslims like Ibn Battuta knows that Muslim hospitality is present in major sea ports.
+Traveling Muslims like Ibn Battuta knows that Muslim hospitality is present in leading sea harbors.
 In fact, the Prophet Muhammad encouraged to travel and learn in China and therefore Ibn Battuta did not find it to be difficult to go on a voyage to China, like in any other country, as he knows he can depend on the kindness of fellow Muslims in Malaysia en route to China.
 According to a saying from Prophet Muhammad: “Seek knowledge, even as far as China.”
 Therefore going to China, like anywhere else Ibn Battuta had traveled, would not be difficult.

-Malay leaders urged Muslim merchants to establish a business in their ports and take advantage of the country’s strong economy.
+Malay leaders urged Muslim merchants to establish a business in their docks and take advantage of the country’s strong economy.
 Having settled, the Muslim community looked for judges, teachers, entrepreneurs, religious leaders etc. This eventually made the community grow and become more influential.
 Malay rulers acknowledged the benefits of converting into Muslims like going into bigger trade networks and join fully in Dar al-Islam.
 Even a Malay Prince of Sumatra in the 13th century converted to Islam but several of his non-Muslim followers may probably became the pirates that caused trouble to many commercial ships in the Strait of Malacca.

-Continuing on with his original plan, he went back to Chittagong, and boarded a Chinese junk and traveled to Samudra in Sumatra where he stayed for 2 weeks as sultan’s visitor.
+Continuing on with his original plan, he went back to Chittagong, and boarded a Chinese junk and traveled to Samudra in Sumatra where he settled for 2 weeks as sultan’s visitor.
 The ruler gave him supplies and sent him in one the sultan’s junks to China.